-- Net Assets is positive and has increased to \$1,042,567 at year end, an increase of nearly \$500,000 projected as part of the long term plan. - The total liabilities have decreased by \$330,000 given the final retirement of principal of the Special Tax Bonds issued in 1991. - Interest revenue continues to experience historic low levels of yield given persistent market conditions. - On June 8, 2010, the voters of Los Altos and Los Altos Hills approved a renewal of the parcel tax at \$76 per parcel for a twenty year term.
+- Net Position is positive and has increased to \$1,599,718 at year end, an increase of nearly \$500,000 projected as part of the long term plan. - Total liabilities remained level coming in at \$213,000 at year end. - The Authority bears no debt having paid off outstanding bonds in recent years. - Interest earnings are above last year but continue to experience historic low levels of yield given persistent market conditions. - Total salary and administration fell below last year levels by approximately \$35,000 and met budget projections.
+This includes the projected \$65,000 book contributions.
+This being considered, operational expenditures were down for the second year in a row.
+With this level of expenditure location service hours were maintained including annually updated County labor costs and the full standard books donation levels. - On June 8, 2010, the voters of Los Altos and Los Altos Hills approved a renewal of the parcel tax at \$76 per parcel for a twenty year term.
 The measure received 77% support ensuring continued service levels at both Library branches.
 No issuance of debt was associated with this funding which is to be applied to library hours at both the Main Branch & Woodland, books, materials, programming and general purposes.
 This important measure allowed for the continued maintenance of augmented hours of operation and resulted in increased revenues of over \$300,000 per year.
-This places fund projections in good standing. - Total salary and administration fell below last year's levels and were approximately \$21,000 under budget projections.
-The FY 2011/12 expenditures also reinstituted \$65,000 in book funding, an item that was deferred in the prior year.
-This being considered, operational expenditures were down significantly.
-With this level of expenditure, location service hours were maintained including annually updated County labor costs and the full standard books donation levels. - In May 2005, Measure A was presented countywide to the voters and passed with 72% of the vote.
+This places fund projections in good standing. - In May 2005 Measure A was presented countywide to the voters and passed with 72% of the vote.
 The tax will continue the same level of funding as the prior tax with a slight increase through 2015 for those Santa Clara County cities participating in the Library Joint Powers Authority.
-This tax is expected to provide approximately \$5.4 million for the countywide Joint Powers Authority in annual revenue enabling the library to maintain countywide service levels comparable to prior years.
+This tax is provided approximately \$5.4 million for the countywide Joint Powers Authority in annual revenue enabling the library to maintain countywide service levels comparable to prior years.
+In August 2013, this Measure A parcel tax was renewed extending a \$33.66 per year parcel tax for single-family homes in Santa Clara County, making up 18 percent of the district's budget.
+This renewed tax will provide approximately \$6.2 million in annual revenue for the countywide Joint Powers Authority.
+Although this revenue stream is not a component to the NCLA financial statements, the passage of Measure A impacts the financial status of the overall district and service levels.